paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-32a-colorado-river-basin-salinity-control.md

 <a id="section-1595"></a>
 ## § 1595.
-Salinity control units; authority and functions of Secretary of the Interior
+Salinity control units; authority and functions of the Secretary of the Interior
 **(a) Allocation of costs** The Secretary shall allocate the total costs (excluding costs borne by non-Federal participants) of the on-farm measures authorized by [section 1592(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/c&num=0&edition=prelim), of all measures to replace incidental fish and wildlife values foregone, and of each unit or separable feature thereof authorized by [section 1592(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a&num=0&edition=prelim), as follows:

+(1) **Nonreimbursable costs; reimbursable costs.—**

+  (A) *Nonreimbursable costs.—*

-(1) In recognition of Federal responsibility for the Colorado River as an interstate stream and for international comity with Mexico, Federal ownership of the lands of the Colorado River Basin from which most of the dissolved salts originate, and the policy embodied in the Federal Water Pollution Control Act Amendments of 1972 (86 Stat.
-816) [[33 U.S.C.
-1251](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) et seq.], 75 per centum of the total costs of construction, operation, maintenance, and replacement of each unit or separable feature thereof authorized by section 1592(a)(1), (2), and (3) of this title, including 75 per centum of the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone, 70 per centum of the total costs of construction, operation, maintenance, and replacement of each unit, or separable feature thereof authorized by paragraphs (4) through (6) of [section 1592(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a&num=0&edition=prelim), including 70 per centum of the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone, and 70 per centum of the total costs of implementation of the on-farm measures authorized by [section 1592(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/c&num=0&edition=prelim), including 70 per centum of the total costs of the associated measures to replace incidental fish and wildlife values foregone, shall be nonreimbursable.
-The total costs remaining after these allocations shall be reimbursable as provided for in paragraphs (2), (3), (4), and (5),11 So in original.
-The comma probably should not appear. of subsection (a) 22 So in original.
-Probably should be followed by a period.
+    (i) *In general.—* — In recognition of Federal responsibility for the Colorado River as an interstate stream and for international comity with Mexico, Federal ownership of the land of the Colorado River Basin from which most of the dissolved salts originate, and the policy established in the Federal Water Pollution Control Act ([33 U.S.C.
+1251](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) et seq.) and except as provided in clause (ii), the following shall be nonreimbursable:

+      (I) 75 percent of the total costs of construction and replacement of each unit or separable feature of a unit authorized by [section 1592(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a/1&num=0&edition=prelim), including 90 percent of—

+        (aa) the costs of operation and maintenance of each unit or separable feature of a unit authorized by that section; and

+        (bb) the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone.

+      (II) 75 percent of the total costs of construction and replacement of each unit or separable feature of a unit authorized by [section 1592(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a/2&num=0&edition=prelim), including 100 percent of—

+        (aa) the costs of operation and maintenance of each unit or separable feature of a unit authorized by that section; and

+        (bb) the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone.

+      (III) 75 percent of the total costs of construction, operation, maintenance, and replacement of each unit or separable feature of a unit authorized by [section 1592(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a/3&num=0&edition=prelim), including 75 percent of the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone.

+      (IV) 70 percent of the total costs of construction, operation, maintenance, and replacement of each unit or separable feature of a unit authorized by paragraphs (4) and (6) of [section 1592(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a&num=0&edition=prelim), including 70 percent of the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone.

+      (V) 70 percent of the total costs of construction and replacement of each unit or separable feature of a unit authorized by [section 1592(a)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/a/5&num=0&edition=prelim), including 100 percent of—

+        (aa) the costs of operation and maintenance of each unit or separable feature of a unit authorized by that section; and

+        (bb) the total costs of construction, operation, and maintenance of the associated measures to replace incidental fish and wildlife values foregone.

+      (VI) 85 percent of the total costs of implementation of the on-farm measures authorized by [section 1592(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1592/c&num=0&edition=prelim), including 85 percent of the total costs of the associated measures to replace incidental fish and wildlife values foregone.

+    (ii) *Special rule for nonreimbursable costs for fiscal years 2024 and 2025.—* — Notwithstanding clause (i), for each of fiscal years 2024 and 2025, the following shall be nonreimbursable:

+      (I) 75 percent of all costs described in clause (i)(I).

+      (II) 75 percent of all costs described in clause (i)(II).

+      (III) 70 percent of all costs described in clause (i)(V).

+      (IV) The percentages of all costs described in subclauses (III), (IV), and (VI) of clause (i).

+  (B) *Reimbursable costs.—* — The total costs remaining after the allocations under clauses (i) and (ii) of subparagraph (A) shall be reimbursable as provided for in paragraphs (2), (3), (4), and (5).

 (2) The reimbursable portion of the total costs shall be allocated between the Upper Colorado River Basin Fund established by section 5(a) of the Colorado River Storage Project Act (70 Stat.
 107) [[43 U.S.C.
 620d(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section620d/a&num=0&edition=prelim)] and the Lower Colorado River Basin Development Fund established by [section 1543(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1543/a&num=0&edition=prelim), after consultation with the Advisory Council created in [section 1594(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1594/a&num=0&edition=prelim) and consideration of the following items: